StorySDK/react-native-sdk/README.md

 - `autoplay` - Automatically play through stories
 - `arrowsColor` - Color of navigation arrows
 - `backgroundColor` - Background color of the component
+- `forbidClose` - Prevent modal from being closed
+- `onError` - Error handler callback that receives error details
+- `onEvent` - Event handler callback that receives event type and associated data

+### StoryOnboarding

+- `token` (required) - Token for accessing StorySDK
+- `onboardingId` (required) - ID of the onboarding flow
+- `isShowMockup` - Whether to show device mockup around stories
+- `isStatusBarActive` - Whether status bar is active
+- `arrowsColor` - Color of navigation arrows
+- `backgroundColor` - Background color of the component
+- `isDebugMode` - Enable debug mode
+- `devMode` - Development mode ('staging' | 'development')
 - `forbidClose` - Prevent modal from being closed (useful for critical onboarding flows)
+- `onClose` - Handler for onboarding completion
 - `onError` - Error handler callback that receives error details
 - `onEvent` - Event handler callback that receives event type and associated data
+- `isOpen` - Control the visibility of the onboarding modal externally
+- `setIsOpen` - Function to control the visibility of the onboarding modal externally

 ## SDK Events

-`StoryGroups` and `StoryModal` components can handle the following events through the `onEvent` prop:
+All components can handle the following events through the `onEvent` prop:

 - `groupClose` - Group of stories closed
 - `groupOpen` - Group of stories opened